Is it wrong to want to be famous?

 TL;DR

-We've probably all had a thought about celebrity and fame at some point.
-But when Jesus was about to be handed kingship and all that entails, He declined the invitation.
-Jesus didn't seek His own glory, but glory for the Father (John 8:50).
-Having selfish motives for being famous is wrong.
-Christians cannot take the mentality of exalting themselves to the world.
-A pure motivation for celebrity would be a true desire to reach the world for Jesus' sake.
-But let's be honest, that's tough to achieve while wrapped in personal fame.
+It's not sinful to want to be famous, but fame and wealth do come with a lot more challenging temptations than "normal" life allows.
+Practicing self-control over thoughts, words, and actions is going to be even more important for someone in the spotlight and under the scrutinty of a watching world (Philippians 2:14-16).
+When Jesus was about to be handed kingship and all that entails, He declined the invitation, because He wasn't seeking His own glory, but glory for the Father (John 8:50).
 Regardless of celebrity status (or lack thereof), God will honor any service to Him that brings Him glory.
 God has equipped each of us with unique skills and abilities to serve Him (1 Corinthians 12:5-6).
-May we always choose to glorify God in all we do and not ourselves.
+May we always choose to glorify God in all we do—and not ourselves.

 Writer: Vivian Bricker